dgerabagi/aiascent-dev/flattened_repo.md

 const WHITEPAPER_DEFAULT_SUGGESTIONS = ['How does DCE work?', 'How do I install DCE?'];
 const SHOWCASE_DEFAULT_SUGGESTIONS = ["What is the 'fissured workplace'?", "What is Cognitive Security (COGSEC)?"];
 const ACADEMY_DEFAULT_SUGGESTIONS = ["Can you explain this concept in simpler terms?", "How does this apply to a real-world project?", "What is the key takeaway from this page?"];
+const ANGUILLA_DEFAULT_SUGGESTIONS = ["What is the 'Digital Wealth Fund'?", "How does the 'Automated State' work?", "What is 'Cognitive Capital' in this context?"];

 type LastSuggestionRequest = {